Step by step guide to buying a house

 10. Research insurance and removals

 While you wait for the next stage, consider what buildings insurance you need, and research removal firms to help you move house, but do not book them yet.
+Buildings insurance must be active from exchange, not just researched.

 Learn more about the insurance we offer